-We strongly recommend that you consult the assembly pictures on the Eggtimer Rocketry web site, www.EggtimerRocketry.com.
-Go to the "Photos" link on the sidebar, and find the pictures that go along with your kit.
-Each step is pictured, so you can see exactly what you need to be soldering.
+We strongly recommend that you consult the assembly pictures, each step is pictured, so you can see exactly what you need to be soldering.
 Looking at the pictures as you go will help prevent you from soldering the wrong thing, or putting something in the wrong way.